How should the CEFR be used by

 that test quality and standards are maintained).

-1990s to refine its understanding of the relationship between its
+working since the 1990s to refine its understanding of the

-scoring system; thus, there will not be a one-to-one correspondence
+different 9-point band scoring system; thus, there will not be a

-populations, and measurement scales when seeking to make
+format, test populations, and measurement scales when seeking to

 With the above in mind, Cambridge English